charliecalvert/CloudNotes/Assignments/ExpressPagesAndMixins.md

  - **Control.js**: For the main page
  - **About.js**: For the about page

-But a button on each page.
+Put a button on each page.

 - First button:
+  - text: Main
 	- id: mainButton
 - Second button
+  - text: About
 	- id: aboutButton

 When the user clicks on either button, place text on the appropriate page in an HTML paragraph element.